doug-moen/openscad2/rfc/Functions.md

 In this RFC, I'll assume the new improved semantics.
 The other option is discussed in [backwards compatibility](Backwards_Compatibility.md).

-### Right-Associative Function Calls
-Traditional module call syntax looks like this:
+### Pipeline Notation
+OpenSCAD provides a nice readable syntax for a chain of geometric transformations applied to a shape.
+It looks like this:
 ```
 scale([0.5,1,1.5])
   rotate([45,45,45])
     translate([10,20,30])
       cube(10)
 ```
+I call this a pipeline.
+You can think of the shape data flowing from bottom to top, or from right to left, through a sequence of transformations.
-If this is converted to double-function-call syntax, it looks like this:
+If converted to double-function-call syntax, the pipeline looks like this:
 ```
 scale([0.5,1,1.5])
   (rotate([45,45,45])